thepaladon/thepaladon/README.md

  Hello!
  I’m  Angel Angelov.
-A second year student in Breda University studying Programming.
+A third-year student at Breda University studying Programming.

- I’m interested in everything game code and C++ related.
-I especially like working on game engine architecture and graphics.
+ I’m interested in everything Graphics and write mostly in C++ and Rust.
+I especially like working on Game Engine Architecture and Graphics Features & APIs.

 <strong> For contact: </strong>
 - Email : ang.don.ang@gmail.com